promisegrid/promisegrid/README.md

-For bare-metal applications, the grid can manage the deployment of disk images and configuration files to servers, and can manage the execution of applications on those servers -- a bare-metal server is jsut another "sandbox".
+For bare-metal applications, the grid can manage the deployment of disk images and configuration files to servers, and can manage the execution of applications on those servers -- a bare-metal server is just another "sandbox".
 This allows the grid to be used for configuration management, following DevOps and Infrastructure as Code (IoC) principles.